 - National Celiac Association.
 Gluten-Free, Off to A Fresh Start.
 Presentation.
 May 4, 2018.

 - Sharma GM, Pereira M, Williams KM.
 Gluten detection in foods available in the United States - a market survey.
 Food Chem.
 2015;15(169):120-126

-Note: This information is provided by NCA and Melinda Dennis, NCA's Senior Consulting Dietitian.
-This information is meant for educational purposes and is not intended to substitute for personalized medical advice or replace any medical advice provided directly to you by your health care provider.
-This information can be printed and used in consultation with your physician or dietitian.
-No liability is assumed by NCA, Ms. Dennis or her nutrition consulting service Delete the Wheat, LLC. by providing this information.
+Note: This information is provided by NCA and Katarina Mollo MEd, RDN, LDN, NCA's Director of Education.
+This information is meant for educational purposes only and is not intended to substitute for personalized medical advice or replace any medical advice provided directly to you by your health care provider.
+No liability is assumed by the NCA or Katarina Mollo, MEd, RDN, LDN by providing this information.